josephg/sharedb/docs/WireProtocol.md

 ### Submit op

 A submit op message is used to send an operation to the server.
-The server will reply with an _op applied_ message.
+The server will reply with an _op ack_ message.

 A submit op request contains the following fields:
 - (_uint32_) Document version at which the operation should be applied